elasticwarehouse/elasticwarehouse/README.md

 elasticwarehouse

 ElasticWarehouse is distributed in two versions:
- * Standalone version (can be configurable
+ * Standalone ElasticSearch version (can act as ElasticSearch node or be a gateway API to ElasticSearch cluster - Embedded vs Remote configuration)
  * As a form of ElasticSearch plugin

 Sample installation for ElasticSearch 1.x (i.e. 1.7.1)